A lot or a little?

 Is it any good?

-What makes The Bourne Identity so good is Damon's ability to merge the physical with the emotional; he's strong, skilled, and smart, but he's also generous, honest, and tender.
+What makes this thriller so good is Damon's ability to merge the physical with the emotional; he's strong, skilled, and smart, but he's also generous, honest, and tender.
 The scene when he dyes and cuts Marie's hair is incredibly intimate, made even more potent by the near silence of the scene.
-In fact, for an action movie, Bourne is remarkably quiet.
+In fact, for an action movie, The Bourne Identity is remarkably quiet.
 Neither lead character talks much, but both command the screen nonetheless.
 Potente (of Run, Lola Run) is an edgy choice of a love interest because she's sexy in an offbeat way, not a typical American movie star type -- which gives the movie a refreshing touch of realism.

 Aside from the characters, the fighting scenes, which incorporate a martial art called Krav Maga, among others, are especially watchable.
 Augmented by the miracles of filmmaking, Damon moves so fast while beating a foe to a pulp that one almost expects him to break into a slow-mo Matrix moment (but thankfully, he doesn't).
 Teens will want to gorge themselves on the fighting scenes, so even though the violence is tamer than many R-rated action movies, some reality checks and moderation are, of course, in order.

-Families can talk about the violence in the movie.
+Families can talk about the violence in The Bourne Identity.
 What was unique about the fighting style in this movie?
 Did it seem more or less violent than what you've seen in other films?
 Do you think Matt Damon's movements were exaggerated by special effects?
 How did seeing people killed affect you?
 How would those feelings be different if you witnessed these things in real life?

 Talk about the government's role in political violence.
 How is it portrayed in the film, and do you think it's realistic?
 Do you think there really are agents like Bourne out in the world?